Promoter (genetics): Subgenomic

 A subgenomic promoter is a promoter added to a virus for a specific heterologous gene, resulting in the formation of mRNA for that gene alone.
 Many positive-sense RNA viruses produce these subgenomic mRNAs (sgRNA) as one of the common infection techniques used by these viruses and generally transcribe late viral genes.
 Subgenomic promoters range from 24 nucleotide (Sindbis virus) to over 100 nucleotides (Beet necrotic yellow vein virus) and are usually found upstream of the transcription start.

 Detection

 A wide variety of algorithms have been developed to facilitate detection of promoters in genomic sequence, and promoter prediction is a common element of many gene prediction methods.
-A promoter region is located before the -35 and -10 Consensus sequences.
+Many such tools have been developed.
+A bacterial promoter region is located before the -35 and -10 Consensus sequences.
 The closer the promoter region is to the consensus sequences the more often transcription of that gene will take place.
 There is not a set pattern for promoter regions as there are for consensus sequences.

-Evolutionary change

-Changes in promoter sequences are critical in evolution as indicated by the relatively stable number of genes in many lineages.
-For instance, most vertebrates have roughly the same number of protein-coding genes (about 20,000) which are often highly conserved in sequence, hence much of evolutionary change must come from changes in gene expression.